Skip to content

 Grand Hotel Majestic Gia Baglioni:

-This amazing hotel is located close to the Basilica and Piazza Maggiore, and it has beautifully decorated rooms and a lovely historical building.
+This fantastic hotel is located near the Basilica and Piazza Maggiore.
+It has beautifully decorated rooms and a lovely historical building.

 Al Cappello Rosso:

-The hotel is located in the Piazza Maggiore which is stocked with luxuries and amenities to make your stay as comfortable as possible.
+The hotel is in the Piazza Maggiore and is stocked with luxuries and amenities to make your stay as comfortable as possible.

 Metropolitan Hotel: